Doodlinka/Puzzle-Disaster/README.md

 ## Controls:
 - WASD and arrows for movement
-- C and the spacebar for jump
+- C and the spacebar for jump (and press buttons in menu)
 - Z and E for interacting
 - Shift to save state
 - Ctrl to load state